LibraryCarpentry/lc-open-refine/_episodes/01-introduction.md

 ---

 ## What is OpenRefine?
-OpenRefine is described as a tool for working with ‘messy’ data - but what does this mean?
+OpenRefine is described as "a power tool for working with messy data" [David Huynh](http://web.archive.org/web/20141021040915/http://davidhuynh.net/spaces/nicar2011/tutorial.pdf) - but what does this mean?
 It is probably easiest to describe the kinds of data OpenRefine is good at working with and the sorts of problems it can help you solve.

 OpenRefine is most useful where you have data in a simple tabular format but with internal inconsistencies either in data formats, or where data appears, or in terminology used.
 It can help you: